Welcome to LDComics

 - Celebrate & raise the standards, expertise & representation of female-identifying graphic novelists (in a historically white-male dominated space).

-- Build a friendly community to compliment the solitude of comic creation, boosting mental health & creating networking opportunities in the process.
+- Build a friendly community to complement the solitude of comic creation, boosting wellbeing & creating networking opportunities in the process.